More teachers are taking advantage of summer online courses for teachers to better prepare for the coming year.

 Teachers will do the following:

-➢ Utilize research-based instructional strategies in order to plan effective curriculum
+➢ Utilize research-based instructional strategies in order to plan an effective curriculum

 ➢ Prepare units of study aligned to Common Core, district or state standards